× Close

 1. Air Cooling Systems

-Direct Air Based Cooling System Graphic Cropped
+Direct Air Based Cooling System Graphic

 While air cooling systems can take many different forms, two of the most common ones are direct evaporative cooling or a coil based cooling system.
 Air cooling systems are how data centers have been cooled for the past thirty years and have been a foundational pillar in data center cooling over their comparatively short history.